25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 - Create, update, or delete stacks across multiple accounts and regions with a single operation
 - Administrator account to create StackSets
 - Trusted accounts to create, update, delete stack instances from StackSets
-- When you update a stack set, all associated stack instances are updated throughout all accounts and regions.
+- When you update a stack set, all associated stack instances are updated throughout all accounts and regions

 ## CloudFormation Drift